moobshake/DSC---Chubby-/README.md

 Due to the fact that the GRPC library uses HTTP/2 over TCP, a newly elected coordinator will rapidly discover the offline status our downed node when it attempts to broadcast the election results.
 Consequently, the coordinator will update the network about the status of our downed node.

 Aside from this however, this scenario is also insignificant to the integrity of the network.
-Say that, for some reason, the newly appointed coordinator does not detect the downed node when it announces its election results, then when any node attempts to communicate with the downed node one of two things will happen.
+Say that, for some reason, perhaps an extremely ill-timed ungraceful exit, the newly appointed coordinator does not detect the downed node when it announces its election results, then when any node attempts to communicate with the downed node one of two things will happen.

 1) If the communicating node is not the coordinator, it will notify the coordinator that our node is potentially offline.
 The coordinator will then verify this and update the network accordingly.
 2) If the communciating node is the coordinator, it will verify the status of the node and update the network accordingly.